test-kitchen/test-kitchen/docs/content/docs/provisioners/_index.md

     weight: 1
 ---

-A Test-Kitchen *provisioner* takes care of configuring the compute instance provided by the *driver*.
-This is most commonly a configuration management framework like Chef or the Shell provisioner, both of which are included in test-kitchen by default.
+A Test Kitchen *provisioner* takes care of configuring the compute instance provided by the *driver*.
+This is most commonly a configuration management framework like Chef Infra or the Shell provisioner, both of which are included in test-kitchen by default.

 There are common settings that all provisioners inherit and can override.
 These are typically set in the context of a specific provisioner but are provided here for reference.